Clubs and Organizations

 INTERNATIONAL THESPIAN SOCIETY

-Moderator: Miss Midgley (gmidgley@bishopoconnell.org)
+Moderator: Mrs. Kaylor (gmidgley@bishopoconnell.org)

 International Thespian Society recognizes excellence in high school theater artists.
 Membership is earned by accruing points in service to the DJO theater program.